-A Car Fatally Struck Tony-Winning Actor's 4-Year-Old Daughter And Friend's Baby
+A Pregnant Tony-Winning Actor Was Hit By A Car And Her Toddler Daughter Died

 A driver slammed into five pedestrians on a Brooklyn street on Monday, killing two small children and injuring their mothers.

-Broadway actress Ruthie Ann Miles, 34, was walking with her 4-year-old daughter, and her friend and neighbor Lauren Lew, 31, and her son Joshua, 1, along Fifth Avenue in Brooklyn, just a few blocks from their homes when the car struck them.
+Actor Ruthie Ann Miles, 34, who has starred on Broadway and in FX's The Americans, was crossing the street with her toddler daughter Abigail, and her friend Lauren Lew, 31, and her baby son, on Fifth Avenue in Brooklyn when the car struck them.

-The driver struck the four friends, as well as another male pedestrian.
-Four-year-old Abigail Blumenstein and 1-year-old Joshua Lew were both killed.
+Four-year-old Abigail Blumenstein and 1-year-old Joshua Lew were both killed, just a few blocks from their homes.

 Lew's stroller was dragged 100 feet under the car, according to reports.